 Take decision-making out of adults’ hands and give it to the kids, like Ramona deciding for herself how she’s going to get to kindergarten.

 Let kids be the active ones, let kids learn the lessons through trial and error, let kids be the true protagonists and the true decision-makers.
+Try as much as possible to let the kids learn their own lessons rather than having them bestowed in a heavy-handed way by benevolent and kindly adults.

 Do you have any tips for writing adults in children’s novels and any favorites?
 Take to the comments!